 Always write with your audience in mind.
 For lawyers and law firms that means no defined terms.
 No formal language.
 No jargon.
 Don’t refer to people by their surnames.
 No skipping two or three spaces between sentences.
 This isn’t a legal brief.

-Put all hashtags at the end of your posts and don’t use more than five or LinkedIn can flag your post as spam.
-I find hashtags hard to read when they are interspersed in the body copy.
+Put all hashtags at the end of your posts.
+I find them hard to read when they are interspersed in the body copy.